Colonial Parkway murders: Mary Harding

-In 2024, after Wilmer was officially identified as a suspect, it was revealed that his older brother William Keith Wilmer, known as Keith, had been a suspect in the 1985 murder of Mary Keyser Harding (24) whose body was found floating in the Rappahannock River.
+In 2024, after Wilmer was officially identified as a suspect, it was revealed that his older brother Keith had been a suspect in the 1985 murder of Mary Keyser Harding (24), whose body was found floating in the Rappahannock River.
 Keith's wife, Brenda Pittman Wilmer, worked at the same bank as Harding.
-Keith had been banned from the Bank of Lancaster and its parking lot for sexually harassing customers and employees, including Mary.
-Wilmer's house and boat were searched by law enforcement at the time but no evidence tying him to the crime was found.
-Wilmer also took a polygraph but the results were inconclusive.
-Another Lancaster County waterman, Emerson Stevens, was ultimately convicted and sent to prison for killing Mary Harding.
-Stevens was found to have been wrongfully convicted and has since been exonerated of the crime and released from prison after serving 32 years.
-He received a full pardon from Governor of Virginia, Ralph Northam, in 2021.
-Keith Wilmer died on April 30, 2025 at age 73.
+Keith had been banned from the bank's premises after he had sexually harassed customers and employees, including Mary.
+Alan Wilmer's house and boat were searched by law enforcement at the time, but no evidence tying him to the crime was found.
+Alan also took a polygraph, but the results were inconclusive.

+Another local fisherman, Emerson Stevens, was ultimately convicted and imprisoned for Harding's murder.
+Stevens was later found to have been wrongfully convicted and was released from prison after 32 years.
+He received a full pardon from Virginia Governor Ralph Northam in 2021.
+Keith Wilmer died on April 30, 2025, at age 73.